Anjali-Mittal/MyBlog/README.md

-# 📝 Blogging Website
+# 📝 MyBlog

-A full-stack blogging platform built using **Node.js, Express, MongoDB, and EJS**.
+MyBlog is a full-stack blogging platform built using **Node.js, Express, MongoDB, and EJS**.
 The application focuses on secure authentication, user-owned content, and clean backend architecture.

 ---